Who We Are

 To learn more about these and other community service opportunities contact our volunteer coordinator at 239-278-1551.

 We assist families with verifiable emergencies with both clothing and furniture vouchers to use at our local Family Thrift Stores.
 To quality, you must have verification of an emergency.

 To see if you qualify, call the Outreach Service Center at (239) 334-3745 to set up an appointment.
 We accept walk ins on Wednesday-Friday.

 The Outreach Service Center is located at

 For information, contact the Community Relations Office at (239) 278-1551.

 The Salvation Army believes people coming out of the prison system should have opportunities to put their lives back together.
 Our comprehensive approach to corrections services helps people become productive members of society.

 The Salvation Army Corrections Services Department of Southwest Florida provide effective evidenced based programming in a residential setting.
 We guide offenders, veterans, and targeted individuals in their endeavors to achieve their personal, spiritual, emotional, and physical goals, while providing opportunities for successful re-entry into the society by capitalizing on community partnerships.

 We, the staff of The Salvation Army Correctional Services Department, see ourselves as an integral component of the community based corrections system in the State of Florida.
 Our programs will be known for their quality, integrity and compassion.
 We will be equitable and professional in our dealings with colleagues and clients.
 Participation in our programs will be a beneficial experience for all clients.

-A number of local agencies work together at the Bob Janes Triage and Low Demand Center to reduce overcrowding in jails and emergency departments.
+A number of local agencies work together at the Emergency Transitional Shelter to reduce overcrowding in jails and emergency departments.
 This center also serves homeless veterans.